puppetlabs-toy-chest/wash/docs/_tutorials/03_extending_wash/writing-an-external-plugin.md

 aws        docker     gcp        kubernetes local_fs
 ```

-If you try to `ls local_fs`, you should get an error
+We're not done yet, so if you try to `ls local_fs`, you'll get this error:

 ```
 wash . ❯ ls local_fs